Tuition payments and all things money

 Tuition Insurance Program

 Beloit College offers an optional tuition insurance program.
-The Tuition Refund Plan through Sallie Mae, provides coverage for tuition, room, and board if you are required to withdraw from school due to a medical or mental health illness before the semester is complete.
+The Tuition Refund Plan through GradGuard, provides coverage for tuition, room, and board if you are required to withdraw from school due to a medical or mental health illness before the semester is complete.
 The program is designed to supplement Beloit College's standard refund policy.
-More information is linked to the checklist.

 This spring, you received information about any financial aid you’ve been awarded.
 Additional communication about your financial aid will come to you via your Beloit College email address (which is one more reason to check it regularly!).